 A large number of Pharmacy and Medicines metrics use data from the Define system supplied by Rx-Info.
 This system contains information about medicine use and spend.
 It is made available to trusts who use the system.

-Trusts need to give specific written permission for NHS Improvement to have access to their data.
+Trusts need to give specific written permission for NHS England and NHS Improvement to have access to their data.
 The Model Hospital has access to Rx-Info Define data for around 90% of acute trusts; the rest either do not use this system or have not given permission.

 This data is used for some trust-level metrics, such as the Choice of Paracetamol Formulations, and for top 10 medicines metrics.